zsimic/sandbox/tests/samples/README.md

 - Run all unit tests: `tox`
 - See diff on all samples: `./run diff all`
-- See diff on vanilla samples: `./run diff vanilla`
+- See diff on valid samples: `./run diff valid`
 - See diff on sample 2.24 only: `./run diff 2.24`
 - See how sample 2.24 is rendered by zyaml and ruamel: `./run show 2.24 -i zyaml,ruamel`
 - See how sample 2.24 is rendered by zyaml and pyaml: `./run show 2.24 -i zyaml,pyyaml_base`